eProsima/Fast-DDS/doc/dds-core-xtypes/doc.md

 ```

 ## Why use *eProsima xtypes*?
-- **OMG standard**: eProsima xtypes is based on the [dds-xtypes standard](https://www.omg.org/spec/DDS-XTypes/About-DDS-XTypes/) from the omg.
+- **OMG standard**: *eProsima xtypes* is based on the [dds-xtypes standard](https://www.omg.org/spec/DDS-XTypes/About-DDS-XTypes/) from the omg.
 - **C++11 API**: it uses most modern features of C++11 to offer a really easy API to use.
-- **Memory lightweight**: data instantiations use the same memory as types builts by the compiler.
+- **Memory lightweight**: data instances use the same memory as types builts by the compiler.
-There is no memory penalty using eProsima xtypes in realtion to compiled types.
+There is no memory penalty using *eProsima xtypes* in realtion to compiled types.
 - **Fast**: really small cost accesing to data members.
 - **Header only library**: avoid the linking problems.
-- **No external dependency**: eProsima xtypes only uses tools from std.
+- **No external dependency**: *eProsima xtypes* only uses tools from std.
 - **Easy to use**: Compresive API and intuitive concepts.

 ## API usage